Qinlab502/deept2/README.md

 ```
 We also provide the corresponding canonical prediction results in ```bash ./example_output``` for your reference.
 ## Dataset and model
+We provide the datasets and the trained DeepT2 models here for those interested in reproducing our paper.
+The datasets used in this study are stored in ```bash ./datasets/```.
+The trained LMDisorder models can be found under ```bash./model/```.

 ## Citation and contact
 Citation:
+Our work has been published in bioRxiv.
+Detailed information could be found in https://doi.org/10.1101/2023.04.18.537339

 Contact:

 Zhiwei Qin(z.qin@bnu.edu.cn)
 Jiaquan Huang(jiaquan_terry@bnu.edu.cn)